themustafaomar/jvm-docs/docs/map.md

 ---
-title: 'Map api'
+title: 'API Reference'
-description: The map section provides the options and methods you can use to manipulate the map.
+description: The map section provides detailed information about the options and methods you can use to manipulate the map.
 ---

-## Map options
+## Options

 | Property | Description | Type | Default |
 | :------- | :-----------:  | :-----------: | ------------: |